A Timeless, Life-Changing Quest

 - I engage people more confidently and compassionately, including strangers and even antagonists.
 I become more capable of participating in genuine dialogue and creative conflict resolution.

-The ability to rest in and act from one’s innermost depths in any situation and under all conditions has always been the mark of authentic saints, mystics and all highly evolved human beings.
-And while reaching such lofty heights may be impractical and unlikely for the great majority of us, we can awaken to the existence of our inner core, know it more deeply, and connect to it more frequently.
+The ability to rest in and act from one’s innermost depths in any situation and under all conditions – and recognize the same depth in others even if they do not – has always been the mark of authentic saints, mystics and all highly evolved human beings.
+And while reaching such lofty heights may be impractical and unlikely for the great majority of us, we can awaken to the existence of our common inner core, know it more deeply, and connect to it more frequently in ourself and others.

 I have been striving for decades to know my core and become more adept at connecting to it.
 Am I claiming to have mastered the skill?
 Absolutely not, far from it.
 But I know beyond any doubt that my inner core exists and I experience the value of making steady if halting progress in a lifelong endeavor to know it better.